mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/WWDG/WWDG_RefreshUntilUserEvent/readme.txt

 @par Example Description

-This example describes how to configure WWDG and update counter at regular period and generating an MCU WWDG reset at User Button pressed.
-Peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+Configuration of the WWDG to periodically update the counter and generate an MCU WWDG reset when a user button is pressed.
+The peripheral initialization uses the LL unitary service functions for optimization purposes (performance and size).

 Example Configuration:
 Configure the WWDG (Window, Prescaler & Counter) and enable it.